 Today in our contracting process we have failed to capture this important nuance.
 Business people negotiate in a contract by striking out text (or redlining text) - all in the same way, as one and the same value.

 But how do we separate and capture our wants and real wants?
 And history of both?

 And more importantly how to we allow sales teams to sell more without depending in 1:1 increases in operational and legal resource spending?

 And this is what Agreemint solves.

-And a new category has been created.
+And a new category created.

 P eople buy from people.
 This happens in both products purchases or with a new person deciding to join a company.

 While it is common for companies to talk of the need to build a culture, or strive for a cultural fit in new hires, to us we are looking for great people that embrace teamwork for a unified purpose, whether or not that person looks or acts or talks like us.
-A great culture to us is the uniqueness of each person, with their own independent values, while supporting the harmony and energy of the unified purpose.
+A great culture to us is the uniqueness of each person, with their own independent values and creativity, while supporting the harmony and energy of the unified purpose.

 We don’t care if that person is located in our office or in Alaska.